ally-garton/FortuneBot/README.md

 > :memo: **To Do:**
 - [x] Create birthday functionality
 - [x] Create name functionality
+- [ ] Amend birthday function to recognise 11 and 22 as master numbers

+## Numerology (full name)
+Enter your full name as a single input (`full_name`) and FortuneBot will calculate your destiny number.

 ## Horoscope
 Enter your star `sign` as a string and FortuneBot pulls your daily horoscope from [horoscope.com](https://www.horoscope.com/us/index.aspx).